 Credit: Fakeaway: Healthy Home-cooked Takeaway Meals by Chris Bavin.
 Published by DK on 23 January 2020, £14.99.
 DK.com

 225g (8oz) self-raising flour

 2 ripe bananas, peeled and mashed,

 handful of raisins, grated apple or blueberries (optional)

 2 tbsp rapeseed oil or low-calorie oil spray

 300g (10oz) frozen berries

 1–2 tbsp honey, to taste

-1. In a large bowl, whisk together the eggs, milk and yogurt, then add the flour, oats and baking powder.
+1. In a large bowl, whisk together the eggs, milk and yoghurt.
+Then add the flour, oats and baking powder.
 (Add the mashed banana, raisins, apple or blueberries now, if using.)

 2. Heat a frying pan on a medium heat, add a little oil or low-calorie oil spray and dollop a generous tablespoon of the oat mixture into the middle.
 Cook for 2 minutes (if you are feeling adventurous and have a big enough pan, you can do a few at a time).
 Flip the pancake(s) over and cook for another 1–2 minutes.